Medically reviewed by Angela Sheddan, DNP, FNP-BC

-One 2014 study found that men who took 400mg of pumpkin seed oil per day for 24 consecutive weeks had 40 percent more hair growth than men in the placebo group.
+One 2014 placebo-controlled study found that men who consumed 400mg of pumpkin seed oil a day for 24 weeks experienced 40 percent more hair growth than the placebo group.

 The study was one of the most comprehensive studies of pumpkin seed oil on hair loss to date — but pumpkin seed oil wasn’t the only ingredient tested.

 The supplement used contained several ingredients, and pumpkin seed oil was one of them.

 Other ingredients in the supplement included evening primrose powder, corn silk powder, octacosanol, mixed vegetable powder, red clover powder and tomato powder.

 However, it can mean a couple things — that pumpkin seed oil may only play a small role in these benefits, or that these other ingredients may amplify the measurable benefits of pumpkin seed oil.